TomatenKuchenDEV/docs/docs/ticket/general.md

 ## Saving of user avatars and attachments in tickets
 By default, attachments are saved in another Discord channel to make them still retrievable after deleting a ticket in the transcript.
-Users can change this setting by using the command <code>/usersettings</code>.
+Users can change this setting by using the command `usersettings`.

 ## Variables for ticket messages